gameboyprinter/bengoshi-v1/README.md

 - rooms: each room is an objext with the following properties:
 - - name: room name in music list
 - - background: default background
-- - BGLock: prevent background changes (UNIMPLEMENTED)
+- - BGLock: prevent background changes
-- - CELock: prevent WT/CE messages (UNIMPLEMENTED)
+- - CELock: prevent WT/CE messages
 - - private: only moderators can join
 - bans: people who can't connect, object with ip property and hwid property
 - mods: array of ip strings with moderator powers